Pirates vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has 58 hits with 12 doubles, a triple, seven home runs, 24 walks and 39 RBI.
-He's also stolen seven bases.
+- Semien has 59 hits with 12 doubles, two triples, seven home runs and 24 walks.
+He has driven in 39 runs with seven stolen bases.

-- Semien will look for his 13th straight game with a hit in this contest.
-In his last 10 outings he is hitting .357 with three doubles, a triple, three walks and eight RBI.
+- Semien has hit safely in 13 games in a row.
+In his last 10 games he is batting .349 with three doubles, two triples, a walk and seven RBI.

 Semien Recent Games